Dark web

 A message from a Telegram secret group containing a list of available illegal services.

-All of these activities breach Telegram’s terms of service[4].
-However, with millions of Telegram users posting terabytes of content each day, moderation is a herculean process.
+All of these activities breach Telegram's terms of service.
+However, with millions of users posting terabytes of content each day, moderation is a herculean process.

-Business risks: Why you should be concerned
+Business risks: why you should be concerned

-Even though most threats on Telegram seem to be oriented towards standalone users, businesses may also face significant cyber risks.
+Even though most threats on Telegram seem to be oriented towards individual users, businesses may also face cyber risks.
 Despite the app constantly removing hacking forums, fraud rings, and black-market groups, they still reappear under new names and aliases.
 And since cybercriminals can operate with relative freedom in many private and invite-only Telegram channels, businesses on this platform can face risks such as:

 • Impersonation and brand scams.
 Threat actors can disguise themselves as representatives of legitimate businesses and use Telegram to approach users with technical support, goods, services, and fake job offers.
 These scams often result in identity theft and credit card fraud, causing financial loss for victims and damaging a brand's reputation.